NAL-6295/goEsaExporter/README.md

 [EsaExporter](https://github.com/NAL-6295/EsaExporter)のgolang版

-esa.io export and local restructure tool.
+This is export from esa.io and restructure to local.

 esa.io is https://esa.io